samcottle/notes/docslikecode.md

 2. Squash and merge pull request: Simplifies the history by *squashing* down all the commits on the new branch into one commit on the original branch (i.e. Master).

 Can also be done using the command line using the commands `git diff` and `git merge`.

+## Troubleshooting
+### Resetting back to the last unstaged changes
+If you've made changes you don't want, you can remove them with `git reset --hard`.

+### Overwriting your local version with the remote version
+1. `git fetch origin`
+2. `git reset --hard origin/remoteBranchName`

+### A fallback option
+An 'unofficial' way to solve Git issues:
+1. Copy changed files to a folder outside the repo.
+2. Revert changes back to a point where Git works again.
+3. Manually merge the changes back in.

+### The 'absolutely nothing else works' option
+1. Copy changes to files outside of the repo.
+2. Delete the local repo.
+3. Clone the folder again, into a new folder.
+4. Manually merge the changes back.